ImGoze/DAT250H20/expass3/dat250-expass3.md

         !()[screenshots/example2.PNG]

 ### My mapreduce-function
-Using the orders database from earlier example, and I wanna use it to see those who ordered chocolates and see how much they did spend on chocolate.
+Using the orders database from earlier example, and I wanna use it to see those who ordered chocolates and see how much money they spent in total the time they bought chocolate.
 ```javascript
 db.orders.insertMany([
    { _id: 1, cust_id: "Ant O. Knee", ord_date: new Date("2020-03-01"), price: 25, items: [ { sku: "oranges", qty: 5, price: 2.5 }, { sku: "apples", qty: 5, price: 2.5 } ], status: "A" },